To recognize the symptoms, first, we need to know the basics of diabetes.

 They just need to manage or prevent complications with proper medications and healthy lifestyle behaviors.
 Being proactive is essential.

 We should all ask ourselves “When was the last time I checked my blood glucose?”
-We should do this, especially for those with ED or other similar complication.
+We should do this, especially for those with ED or other similar complications.